eworm-de/routeros-scripts/doc/mod/notification-ntfy.md

 > [`global-config`](../../global-config.rsc) (the one without `-overlay`) to
 > your local `global-config-overlay` and modify it to your specific needs.

+Using a paid account or running a server on-premises allows to add additional basic authentication.
+Configure `NtfyServerUser` and `NtfyServerPass` for this.
+Even authentication via access token is possible, adding it as password with a blank username.

 Usage and invocation
 --------------------